red0124/sgc/README.md

 # Algorithms

-The library supports the some algorithms most of which require an iterator to be able to work:
+The library gives access some algorithms most of which require an iterator to be able to work.
+If we for example wanted to initialize the vector to have access to **`qsort`** and **`eq`** functions they could be initialized like this:

 | Algorighm                                                                   | Group              | Minimal Requirements                    |
 | --------------------------------------------------------------------------- | :----------------: | --------------------------------------- |